yvan674/obb_anns/README.md

 Notes:
 - The proposals file is in JSON format.
-- bbox is in the same format as for annotations
+- `bbox` is in the same format as for annotations
+- If `bbox` has a length of 8, it is treated as an oriented bounding box.
+If it has length 4, then it is treated as an aligned bbox.
 - A check is done to make sure all img_idxs and cat_ids that are referred to in the proposal file is in the annotation file to make sure that the proposals corresponds to the correct annotations file.

 ## Usage